coillarach/SET09102/practicals/issues/week_3.md

 <details><summary>As a system administrator, I want to maintain reference values for resource types</summary>

 **End user goal:**
-To be able to list, create, update and delete ref ce values for resource types
+To be able to list, create, update and delete reference values for resource types

 **End business goal:**
 To have appropriate types available to describe resources (e.g. 'food', 'fuel', 'clothing', 'medical', etc.)